 Exhibitor Service Kits

-The Exhibitor Service Kit which includes shipping and customs details as well as order forms and pricing for relevant services will be available in mid-February.
+The Exhibitor Service Kit which includes shipping and customs details as well as order forms and pricing for relevant services will be available in early March.
 Be sure to review the material carefully and take note of deadline dates and policies.

 - Exhibit Booth Applications submitted prior to January 16th priority point deadline - FULL PAYMENT is due by February 4, 2019.